vyca2017/content/content/tutorials/general/firebase-vs-graphql.md

 ## Summary

-* Firebase enforces an artificial way of thinking about data to make sure there are no performance penalties and permissions work properly ---> GraphQL solves this naturally
+Firebase enforces an artificial way of thinking about data to make sure there are no performance penalties and permissions work properly.
-*